USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 		Shared directives: see above

+Klaiber Tunneling Ionization
+,,,,,,,,,,,,,,,,,,,,,,,,,,,,

+Model appropriate for high fields or low frequencies, based on a Coulomb corrected strong field approximation, and with relativistic corrections.

+.. py:function:: new klaiber ionization [<name>] [for <module_name>] { <directives> }

+	The following directives are supported:

+		Shared directives: see above

+PPT Tunneling Ionization
+,,,,,,,,,,,,,,,,,,,,,,,,,,,,

+This model evaluates the general PPT formula in the tunneling limit.
+Differs from ADK only in that the gamma function is not approximated.

+.. py:function:: new ppt tunneling [<name>] [for <module_name>] { <directives> }

+	The following directives are supported:

+		Shared directives: see above

 PPT Photoionization
 ,,,,,,,,,,,,,,,,,,,,

-Cycle-averaged model that works across multi-photon and tunneling regimes.
+Cycle-averaged model that works across multi-photon and tunneling regimes (convergence in tunneling regime is slow).
 Cannot be used for ionization due to carrier-resolved fields, i.e., must be used with an enveloped field solver.

 .. py:function:: new ppt ionization [<name>] [for <module_name>] { <directives> }